Auditing Crypto Cost Basis & Gains: Testing the Calculation, Not Just the Balance (2026)

 Auditing Crypto Cost Basis & Gains: Testing the Calculation, Not Just the Balance

-• Confirming the balance ≠ assuring the gain — balance is existence; the gain is a path-dependent calculation.
+• Confirming the balance does not assure the gain: the balance is existence, the gain is a path-dependent calculation.

-• Gain depends on cost-basis method, lot selection, fee/gas treatment, historical completeness, internal-transfer handling, valuation source/timestamp — applied consistently.
+• The gain depends on the cost-basis method, lot selection, fee and gas treatment, historical completeness, internal-transfer handling, and the valuation source and timestamp — all applied consistently.

-• Consistency across full history is the key risk — methods are path-dependent; an early error/inconsistency distorts every later gain.
+• Consistency across the full history is the key risk: methods are path-dependent, so an early error or inconsistency distorts every later gain.

-• Accounting gain ≠ tax gain — tax cost-basis rules are jurisdiction-specific; separate question.
+• The accounting gain is not the tax gain — tax cost-basis rules are jurisdiction-specific and are a separate question.

-• Tooling computes it → auditor tests methodology + config + data completeness, not the output on faith.
+• Tooling computes the figure, so the auditor tests the methodology, the configuration, and the data completeness, not the output on faith.

 Balance is not gain

 Reconciling a wallet to the chain addresses existence, not the realized gain.
-The gain on disposals depends on the cost basis assigned to the units sold — the method (FIFO and others — see FIFO vs LIFO vs HIFO), the lot selection, and fee/gas treatment — applied consistently across the entire history.
-A correct balance can sit on an incorrect or inconsistent gain — so the calculation is tested separately.
+The gain on disposals depends on the cost basis assigned to the units sold — the method (FIFO and others — see FIFO vs LIFO vs HIFO), the lot selection, and the fee and gas treatment — applied consistently across the entire history.
+A correct balance can sit on top of an incorrect or inconsistent gain, so the calculation is tested separately.

 What drives the calculation

-• The cost-basis method and whether applied consistently;
+• the cost-basis method and whether it is applied consistently;

-• Completeness/accuracy of the historical population feeding it;
+• the completeness and accuracy of the historical population feeding it;

-• How acquisition costs, fees, gas are included;
+• how acquisition costs, fees, and gas are included;

-An error in any propagates into the gain.
-Sufficiency of procedures is an auditor judgement — not a fixed list.
+An error in any of these propagates into the gain.
+The sufficiency of procedures is an auditor judgement, not a fixed list.

 Why consistency across history matters

-Cost-basis methods are path-dependent: the basis of a unit sold today depends on how every prior acquisition/disposal was tracked.
-Switching methods, missing historical transactions, or a mis-treated internal transfer anywhere distorts every subsequent gain.
+Cost-basis methods are path-dependent: the basis of a unit sold today depends on how every prior acquisition and disposal was tracked.
+Switching methods, missing historical transactions, or a mis-treated internal transfer anywhere in the history distorts every subsequent gain.
 Auditors focus not just on the period's disposals but on consistent application across the full history — a key risk area.

 Accounting gain vs tax gain

 The accounting realized result and the taxable gain can differ; tax cost-basis rules (allowable methods, wash-sale-type rules, lot identification) are jurisdiction-specific and may not match the accounting policy.
-This guide is auditing the accounting calculation; the tax computation is a separate jurisdiction-specific tax-adviser question — conflating them is a common error.
+This guide is about auditing the accounting calculation; the tax computation is a separate, jurisdiction-specific question for a tax adviser, and conflating the two is a common error.

 Tooling

-Cost-basis engines compute the gains, so the auditor considers the tool's methodology, configuration, and the completeness/accuracy of the data fed in — not the output as inherently correct.
-A reproducible, documented calculation with lots and assumptions visible is far more auditable than an opaque number.
-Tool produces the figure; testing/conclusion are the auditor's.
+Cost-basis engines compute the gains, so the auditor considers the tool's methodology, its configuration, and the completeness and accuracy of the data fed in — not the output as inherently correct.
+A reproducible, documented calculation with the lots and assumptions visible is far more auditable than an opaque number.
+The tool produces the figure; the testing and conclusion are the auditor's.

 Practical guidance